 Pros of Discretionary Investment

-✔ No effort required – Experts manage everything.
+✔ No effort required – Experts manage all investment decisions.

-✔ Professional risk management – Adjusts to market conditions.
+✔ Professional risk management – Portfolio aligned with your profile.

 Cons of Discretionary Investment

-✘ Less control – You trust professionals to decide.
+✘ Less control – You hand over decision-making authority to professionals.

 What is Advisory Investment Management?